inspec/inspec/docs-chef-io/content/inspec/cloud_security.md

 The AWS Shared Responsibility model removes the ambiguity of cloud security responsibilities.
 Chef Cloud Security product also has inbuilt CSPM tools to power and secure your cloud infrastructure.

 ### Benefits of Chef's Cloud Security

-- Automated provisioning and remediation for security-critical resources.

 - Built-in compliance that maintains continuous compliance across the entire cloud estate.